oplS17projects/FP3/README.md

 * import RSound
 * play a sound

-Once these goals were accomplished, I'd attempt to use RSounds' other functions into my code.
+Once these goals were accomplished, I'd attempt to use RSound's other functions into my code.

 ### Import RSound